 Now that we have established that anxiety is a reaction to a natural physiological response, and we’ve seen a brief snapshot of the ways in which it affects the body, I’d like to share some techniques that students can employ to set themselves up for success.

-I hope that these techniques will be of help as you prepare for finals.
 Continue to work hard, ask questions, and always take care of yourself!